 Once inhabiting forests down to sea level, the Puaiohi has now retreated to a 20km² area of the Alaka’i Plateau.
-Puaiohi occupy small territories along deeply-incised, forested streambeds above approximately 1050 meters in elevation.
+Puaiohi occupy small territories along deeply-incised, narrow, forested streambeds above approximately 1050 meters in elevation.
 These territories are used for breeding and for foraging.
-Stream habitat appears to be crucial to the species, which primarily nests in shallow crevices on steep cliff walls along streams.
+Stream habitat is crucial to the species, which primarily nests in shallow crevices on steep cliff walls along streams.

 Puaiohi typically breed between March and August.
 This species often will re-nest when a nest fails and can fledge multiple broods in a season.
 Two eggs are typically laid in each nest, and are incubated by the female.
 Juvenile birds can be distinguished from adults, which are grey with a white eye ring, by speckling on the breast and abdomen, sometimes referred to as scalloping.
 Often scalloped plumage persists into the bird’s second year.

 Primarily frugivorous (or fruit-eating), Puaiohi consume the fruits of native plants species such as ‘ōlapa, lapalapa, ‘ōhi’a hā, kanawao, ōhelo, pa’iniu, pūkiawe, kāwa’u and pilo, and some introduced plants such as thimbleberry.
 They also eat a variety of invertebrates, especially during the breeding season.